zacaryattack/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zacary Cotton is a student of artificial intelligence at the University of Texas at Arlington.
-His research interests include neural networks, cloud computing and automated services.
+His research interests include automated services, cloud computing, and neural networks.